 - The news returns with no special guest this week but with more of its regular content.

 - Next was a sketch for a show called The Squatters which sounds like it's a show about people from the western days that squatted to take over land.
-Though that is the case these are also literal squatters that even squat when they walk as they develop their own little town.
+Though that is the case, these are also literal squatters that even squat when they walk as they develop their own little town.

-- Next was a sketch that also went long but I loved everything about it.
+- Next was a sketch that also went long, but I loved everything about it.
 It starts with a ditsy receptionist who comes into an office to take a note from the boss.
 He dictates a suicide note and quickly goes to jump out the window.
 She doesn't catch on to this cry for help and asks him if he wants it read back to him.
 This gets him to climb off the ledge to change some of the wording.
-She still doesn't get how serious this is and wanders off to get coffee.
+She still doesn't understand how serious this is and wanders off to get coffee.
 While she's gone, he tries to drown himself in his aquarium and once again she stops him when she asks if she can leave early to get ready for a big night that she has planned with her boyfriend.
-This talking gets him thinking about the window again and he turns and jumps out the window.
-Only he does nothing to give the illusion that he feel he's now just standing outside the window screaming.
+This talking gets him thinking about the window again, and he turns and jumps out the window.
+Only he does nothing to give the illusion that he feels he's now just standing outside the window screaming.
 This gets Laraine to drop the ditsy act and yell and Jack Burns for his failure to pull off the stunt.
-Then cast member after cast member enter the room, in character, only to find out that it is pointless.
+Then cast member after cast member entered the room, in character, only to find out that it is pointless.
 First, it's a coworker that saw the fall, then the ambulance drivers, then his family and so on and so on until it's a room filled with the cast disappointed by the host for ruining this perfect sketch.

 - The Short Film this week was Jack Burns reenacting Rocky, mainly drinking eggs before shadow boxing down the street by this out of shape old guy.
 It ended by going back to the studio where Jack Burns drank a glass of eggs, live in front of the crowd.

-- Next was a parody of a parody from a few weeks ago called Ask Big Daddy which was playing off the Jimmy Carter State of the Union radio interview sketch but this time it was Idi Amin answering the questions.
+- Next was a parody of a parody from a few weeks ago called Ask Big Daddy which was playing off the Jimmy Carter State of the Union radio interview sketch, but this time it was Idi Amin answering the questions.

 - This week's home video was called Mirage.
 It started with a guy in the desert who spots a soda machine in the distance.
-He stumbles over and finally gets to the machine, putting in his last quarter and pressing the button to order a drink only it's an old school soda machine that dumps the soda out first and the cup comes following after.
+He stumbles over and finally gets to the machine, putting in his last quarter and pressing the button to order a drink only it's an old-school soda machine that dumps the soda out first, and the cup comes following after.

 - Aykroyd as Ricardo Montalban then pitches a thing called Panty Gram which is a messenger service that prints its messages on pairs of women's panties.
 This is followed by sample after sample of where this would work including an old lady Gilda character getting a message that just reads "It's Benign," along with a "Happy Birthday" message to Bill Murray.